scop/portecle/README.txt

   java -jar c:\java\portecle.jar

-In most setups, if portecle.jar and bcprov.jar were installed as instructed above, Portecle can also be run by double-clicking portecle.jar in the Windows Explorer.
+In most setups, if portecle.jar, bcprov.jar, and bcpkix.jar were
+installed as instructed above, Portecle can also be run by double-clicking portecle.jar in the Windows Explorer.

-If you wish to use a Bouncy Castle provider somewhere else on your filesystem, for example c:\java\bcprov-jdk16-146.jar, use:
+If you wish to manage the jar locations yourself, use Java's -cp option for that, and net.sf.portecle.FPortecle as the class to launch.

-  java -cp c:\java\portecle.jar;c:\java\bcprov-jdk16-146.jar
-       net.sf.portecle.FPortecle

-Note that the above command should be on one line; it has been line wrapped here for readability.

 1.2 UNIX Command Line
 ---------------------